amcardle/DocsRef/docs/GP/workload-pushback.md

 [🔗 BMA Guidelines on Inappropriate Workload](https://www.bma.org.uk/advice-and-support/gp-practices/managing-workload/pushing-back-on-inappropriate-workload)

 ## BMA Letters
-### Template response to secondary care work transfer
+### Secondary care work transfer
 ```
 Patient details: Dear X

-I refer to your request for this practice to undertake …………. (insert work requested).
+I refer to your request for this practice to undertake (insert work requested).
 I enclose a copy of your request (optional).

 I am sorry that we are unable undertake this work for the following reason (s): (Use as appropriate)